LP-CDF/AMi_Image_Analysis/README.md

     Known issues:
     * On Raspbian, you must ensure that package qt5-image-formats-plugins is installed
     * On Raspbian, buttons do not change color when clicked.
+    * If your graphics card is CUDA capable but with Cuda capability < 6, you must install tensorflow 1.14.0 not 1.15.0

     To start the program type in a terminal: python3 AMi_Image_Analysis.py